ytram973/ytram973/README.md

 # Welcome to my GitHub profile!

-My name is Marty and I am currently a full stack developer student.
+My name is Marty and I am currently a Application developer designer student.
 I am passionate about programming and I enjoy working on projects that allow me to put my skills into practice.

 ## Technical Skills